Kegel trainer startup Elvie is launching a smaller, smarter, hands-free breast pump

-Elvie, a Berlin-based startup known best for its connected Kegel trainer is jumping into the breast pump business with a new $480 hands-free system you can slip into your bra.
+Elvie, a Berlin-based startup known best for its connected Kegel trainer, is jumping into the breast pump business with a new $480 hands-free system you can slip into your bra.

 Even with all the innovation in baby gear, breast pumps have mostly sucked (pun intended) for new moms for the past half a century.
-My first experience with a pump required me to stay near a wall socket and hunch over for a good twenty to thirty minutes for fear the milk collected might spill all over the place (which it did anyway, frequently).
+My first experience with a pump required me to stay near a wall socket and hunch over for a good 20 to 30 minutes for fear the milk collected might spill all over the place (which it did anyway, frequently).
 It was awful!

 Next I tried the Willow Pump, an egg-shaped, connected pump meant to liberate women everywhere with its small and mobile design.
 It received glowing reviews, though my experience with it was less than stellar.